angelren1220/geo-mark/README.md

 ## Guided Tour

-1. **Spot Current Location**: A single tap on "Get Current Location" will beacon your coordinates.
+1. **Spot Current Location**: A single tap on locate button will beacon your coordinates.
-2. **Scout for a Location**: Punch in a name and either strike Enter or tap "Search".
+2. **Scout for a Location**: Punch in a name or address, it will be auto complated, select desired one and either strike Enter or tap "Search".
 3. **Organize Your Discoveries**: The table is your treasure map.
 Use the checkboxes wisely and swipe away locations with "Delete".
-4. **Time Travels**: Just below the map, the local time and timezone details of your recent discovery await.
+4. **Time Travels**: Just above the map, the local time and timezone details of your recent discovery await.

 ## Join the Adventure (Contributing)